 What does a veterinarian do?

-Veterinarians are people who love animals and are qualified to treat them with a range of ailments.
-Unlike children and adults, animals don’t know how to tell their owners when they’re feeling sick, so it’s the responsibility of the owner to look out for any unusual signs in their pet.
+Veterinarians are people who love animals and are qualified to treat a range of ailments.
+Unlike people, animals don’t know how to tell their owners when they’re feeling sick, so it’s the responsibility of the owner to look out for any unusual signs in their pet.
 The veterinarian will look at the animal or pet and determine what is wrong with them, providing the appropriate medical care as required.
-They will also handle daily health maintenance, such as weighing a puppy to ensure it grows and gains weight, as well as administering vaccinations.
-In addition, veterinarians provide advice to owners in keeping their animals healthy.
+However, veterinary positions can encompass more than just caring for our household furry friends.
+Food safety, slaughterhouses, and farms are just some examples of other areas that need qualified veterinarians.

 A veterinarian may work in different types of areas, including general practice, which is where they act as the first point of contact for animal care, dealing with health checks, vaccinations, neutering, etc. They may also choose to work in emergency care, where they are on hand to deal with urgent cases.
 Emergency care is usually open 24 hours a day or outside of regular veterinary surgery opening hours.
 Referral practice is another option, and this involves looking at complex cases in animals.

-There’s a huge shortage of vets in the UK, according to ITV.
-More than 3 million households acquired a new pet during the pandemic, but Brexit has limited the number of vets trained to work in the UK.
-Hundreds of jobs remained unfilled in all regions
+There’s a huge shortage of vets in the UK, according to the British Veterinary Association.
+Brexit has limited the number of veterinarians whose qualifications are recognised in the UK and hundreds of jobs remained unfilled in all regions.

 How to write a veterinarian CV